Aconcagua Climb Frequently Asked Questions

 Is a visa required?

 Entry into Chile and Argentina no longer requires an advance visa.
 You will only be asked to fill out an embarkation/disembarkation card.
 Chile does have a fee for their entrance cards which is paid in Santiago and is currently $100.
 However, you will be in transit while you are in Chile and therefore are not required to pay this fee.
-An embarkation card and your passport are required for entry into Argentina but currently there is no visa fee.
+An embarkation card and your passport are required for entry into Argentina.

 Again, please make sure your passport is current.
 We also suggest that you carry a photocopy of the front pages of your passport and a couple of extra passport photos.
 This simplifies replacement if a passport is lost.
 Carry these in a place separate from your passport.